kisharji1/Delivery-Mode-Predictor/README.md

-#Visit this Deployment of Delivery Predictor using the below link
+# Visit My Delivery-Mode-Predictor By the Below Link ⬇️
 https://ml-model1-l490.onrender.com/

-# Delivery Mode Predictor
+# 📦Delivery Mode Predictor

 A Machine Learning-based application for predicting the most suitable delivery mode for a shipment based on key features: region, package weight, package cost, and distance in kilometers.
 The model outputs recommended delivery mode among: standard, express, same day, or two days.